IOxCyber/Linux-octo/Chapter01.md

 - Open source has many benefits for the user such as `Control, Implement real world Security, Stability & Stability`
 - 2 types of copyrights for OSS are `1.
 Copyleft licenses[^1] 2.
 Permissive licenses[^2]`
 - Developers of Open Source Software `By professional & Volunteers and the academic community`
-- `A Linux distribution provides an easy method` to install and manage a working Linux system.
+- `A Linux distribution provides an easy method` to install and manage a working Linux system eg. Ubuntu, debian, RedHat RHEL, Kali Linux, Fedora, Parrot OS etc.
+-
 -